 He would encourage you to try to do what he, at least at that time in his life, couldn’t seem to do.

-Look around your life for examples of how and when you’re still acting on the beliefs you formed as a child.
+Look around your life for examples of how and when you’re still following old rules.
 It could be anything; perhaps you want to wear your hair short but don’t — because you were mocked by school bullies for having big ears.
 Or maybe you’ve don’t allow others to help you because you still believe your job is take care of everyone.
 Or perhaps you don’t reveal feelings of grief because it was necessary to hide your own suffering from a father who thought expressing sadness was a sign of weakness.

 You can hear more about mental health and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!